List of earthquakes in 2004

 off the west coast of Sumatra in December.
 Most of the deaths were caused by a devastating tsunami that spread across the Indian Ocean.
-There were several other deadly and destructive earthquakes, including Morocco's largest earthquake to date, which caused 628 deaths.
-Japan was hit by a magnitude 6.6 earthquake, which caused 68 deaths and $28 billion in damages, making it the fourth costliest earthquake in history.
+There were several other deadly and destructive earthquakes, including Morocco's largest earthquake until 2023, which caused 628 deaths.
+Japan was hit by a magnitude 6.6 earthquake, which caused 68 deaths and $28 billion in damage, making it the sixth costliest earthquake in history.